mangecoeur/AcademicMarkdown/README.md

 AcademicMarkdown can also be installed from a source archive by unzipping into your Sublime Text "Packages" folder (make sure the extracted folder is named AcademicMarkdown).

+## See Also

+[Citer](https://github.com/mangecoeur/Citer) - SublimeText 3 plugin to insert citations from Bibtex into you markdown file